You Have A Fever And A Dry Cough. Now What?

 Do the basics to manage your symptoms.
 "Stay hydrated, take a fever-reducing medicine if you feel like you need to," says epidemiologist Jennifer Nuzzo of the Johns Hopkins Center for Health Security.

 The CDC has a list of other tips, including staying away from family members as much as you can (especially those who are older or who have underlying health conditions).
-Cover your coughs and wash your hands frequently; use your own towel.
+Cover your coughs and wash your hand afterward and frequently.
+Don't share a drinking glass, and use your own towel.
 And, if you live with other people, you should regularly clean communal surfaces you touch often — doorknobs, faucet handles, toilets, remote controls and the like — with a household disinfectant or soapy water.
 (Note: Wipe, don't dunk your phone, or other electronics, and only after unplugging them.)

 "I think sometimes this is framed as 'lock down,' " says Elisabeth Poorman, a general internist at the University of Washington Neighborhood Kent-Des Moines clinic, south of Seattle.
 "Very, very few people have been ordered to stay at home.
 This is a voluntary activity that people are doing to help keep others safe — they're not being imprisoned in their homes."